Characterization of Erd\"os matrices by their zero entries: An algorithm to find all matrices

-\begin{remark} Theoretically, in dimensions $n$, Tripathi's \cite[Algorithm 1]{tripathi2025erdos} iterates through all subsets of $P_n$ of size at most $(n-1)^2+1$.
-Their count is equal to $\sum\limits_{2\leqslant j\leqslant (n-1)^2+1 }\binom{n!}{j}$.
-We improve on this because our algorithm runs over a smaller set consisting of binary strings of length $n^2$ (the $n\times n$ skeletons). \end{remark} \begin{remark} We can fix a chosen permutation matrix $\sigma_0$ and we know that for any Erd\"os matrix $E$, at least one of the equivalent representatives of $E$ contains $\sigma_0$ in its skeleton, i.e., there exists $L, R\in P_n$ such that $\sigma_0 \in P_n(LER)\cup P_n(L\tp{E}R)$.
+\begin{remark}[Better bounds] Theoretically, in each dimension $n$, \cite[Algorithm 1]{tripathi2025erdos} iterates through all the subsets of $P_n$ of size $ \leqslant\dim\Omega_n+1$ ($=(n-1)^2+1$).
+Their count is $\sum\nolimits_{2\leqslant j\leqslant (n-1)^2+1 }\binom{n!}{j}$ which is essentially more than the order of $(n!)$.
+We improve on this as the count of $n\times n$ skeletons is $2^{n^2}$. \end{remark} \begin{remark}[Fixing an initial permutation] We can fix a chosen permutation matrix $\sigma_0$ and we know that for any \erdos{} matrix $E$, at least one of the equivalent representatives of $E$ contains $\sigma_0$ in its skeleton, i.e., there exists $L, R\in P_n$ such that $\sigma_0 \in P_n(LER)\cup P_n(L\tp{E}R)$.
 We can use this fact to speed up Step 1 in the above algorithm by starting with the list of binary matrices that contain $\sigma_0$.
 As we are fixing $n$ positions to be 1, the list now has its size $=2^{n^2-n}$ instead. \end{remark}

-\begin{remark} In contrast to \cite{kushwaha2025note}, in Step 4 we do not discard the cases where $\mathbf{y}$ has negative entries.
-This is because the resultant matrix $E_S$ can still be bistochastic.
+\begin{remark}[Non-positive solutions $\bf{y}$] In contrast to \cite{kushwaha2025note}, in Step 4 we do not discard the cases where $\mathbf{y}$ has negative entries.
+This is because the even if $\mathbf{y}\leqslant 0$, the resultant matrix $E_S$ can still be bistochastic.
 We only discard the cases when some entry of $E_S$ becomes negative in the subsequent step. \end{remark}